JBowns/toothless/README.md

 ## :computer: Usage
 The primary command for most cases will be `toothless publish`, however assuming something catastrophic occurs Toothless also gives you the granularity to execute each part of the workflow independently.

+### toothless config

+Config prints all configuration (**including sensitive data**) gathered from npm, github and git.

-### toothless verify
+### toothless config --verify

-Verify gathers information about npm, github and git so that it can ensure the repository is in a valid state before attempting to publish.
+This option enables you to ensure the repository is in a valid state before attempting to publish.

 ### toothless version